Launching in January 2026

-AHSHAY and World Reader, a digital platform for books with worldwide reach, are partnering to curate and scale the voices of youth impacted by systemic injustice.
+AHSHAY, Young Authors Publishing, and World Reader—a digital platform for books with worldwide reach—are partnering to curate and scale the voices of youth impacted by systemic injustice.
 The Storybook Project provides youth with opportunities to work with children’s book authors to write their own books, offering them a creative platform to express themselves through original narratives and illustrations while they learn design-thinking foundations, storytelling concepts, and the publishing process.

 Through this work, youth will create The Belonging Collection, a series of children’s stories that speak truth and hope to younger children, strengthening their sense of belonging at home, in community, and through peer-to-peer relationships.
 The Belonging Collection will be distributed globally through World Reader’s BookSmart app, reaching over 250,000 readers.
 This experience will equip young people with transferable skills, digital literacy, and connections to the creative industries, contributing to their career readiness and broader workforce development.